SOLUTION · MANUFACTURING

 FAQ

 We tune against the escape ceiling you're willing to accept as a hard target and calibrate thresholds on real production data to keep false rejects in an acceptable range.
-Thresholds are adjustable—quality can make a defensible tradeoff between false rejects and escapes per product and customer spec, rather than accepting a fixed black-box call.
+Thresholds stay adjustable, so quality can make a defensible tradeoff between false rejects and escapes per product and customer spec, rather than accepting a fixed black-box call.

-Because our engineers embed on-site, capturing data and training on your actual lighting, fixtures, and NG samples—no back-and-forth or remote guesswork.
-The first line is typically live for validation within weeks; the slower work of cross-line scale-up builds on a process that's already proven, so replication cost drops sharply.
+Because our engineers embed on-site, capturing data and training on your actual lighting, fixtures, and NG samples, with no back-and-forth or remote guesswork.
+The first line is typically live for validation within weeks.
+The slower work of cross-line scale-up builds on a process that's already proven, so replication cost drops sharply.

 Most factories start without clean labeled data, and that's normal.
 We help collect and label real NG samples on-site, use model strategies suited to limited data to get the first line working, and then keep improving accuracy as samples accumulate in production.

-Yes—that's the core of what we deliver.
+Yes.
+That's the core of what we deliver.
 Once the first line is validated, the model, labeling spec, and deployment scripts are portable, so replicating to a second line, a third line, or another plant doesn't start from scratch each time.
-Judgment standards stay consistent, which also makes audits and complaint traceability far easier.
+Judgment standards stay consistent, which also makes audits and complaint follow-up far easier.